Geospatial Needs Analysis = Right Service In The Right Place

 All of the above were incorporated into a secure self-service application where HSE staff can continue to provide data to support transparent resourcing.

-Study Outcome - Tables & Mapping
+Identifying Need Visually - Tables & Mapping

 Map showing easy to understand visual display of service provision by county.
 The table augments understanding showing more detail and the underlying metrics.